Oily Skin, Adult Acne & Hydration

 "My oily skin has been really tight and dry lately.
 I'm using a thick moisturizer at night, but I just can't seem to get relief.
 I also think I'm breaking out more than usual because of the moisturizer, but I don't know what else to do. ...Am I using the wrong products?"

-Oily skin doesn't need more oil!
-What it actually needs is water.
+Oily skin doesn't need more oil.
+Oily skin needs water!

-The sad fact is that about 90% of all available facial, hand, and body lotions clog pores like crazy -- even many of the ones that say "oil-free."
+It's a sad fact that the vast majority of all facial, hand, and body lotions out there clog pores like crazy -- even many of the ones that say "oil-free."

-However, moisturizer is still very much needed (especially for oily skin!) because hydration is a very important part of clearing Adult Acne.
+However, moisturizer is still very much needed (especially for oily skin!), because dehydration plays a very large part in blackhead accumulation.
+For this reason, hydration is a very important part of clearing Adult Acne.

 A few examples of humectants used in skincare products include: